LearnLib/automatalib/README.md

 * model-based testing (adaptive distinguishing sequences, (partial) W-method, characterizing sets, state/transition covers)
 * model verification (LTL checking (via [LTSmin][ltsmin]), CTL & µ-calculus checking (via [M3C][m3c] & [ADDlib][addlib]))

-While we strive to deliver code at a high quality, please note that there exist parts of the library that still need thorough testing.
+While we strive to deliver code at a high quality, a healthy community is central to future growth.
-Contributions -- whether it is in the form of new features, better documentation or tests -- are welcome.
+Contributions -- whether it is in the form of new features, improved documentation or bugfixes -- are welcome.

 ## Build Instructions